Au sujet de l'auteur

 Bulls on a copper high: Why copper prices are rising

-In the first few weeks of February, one market grabbed the spotlight that many investors had almost forgotten: the commodity exchanges.
-Copper in particular became the talk of the town, rising to a multi-year high.
-Read the background to this story and find out about the role that electric vehicles are playing in it.
+In the first few weeks of February 2021, one market grabbed the spotlight that many investors had almost forgotten: the commodity exchanges.
+Copper, in particular, became the talk of the town, rising to a multi-year high.
+Read more on this theme and find out why it is blazing a new investment trail in 2023.

 For a good ten years, investors came to see the commodities market as a bear market.
 Based on this perspective, many of them may not even be able to put what we are currently experiencing into any meaningful context.